George Lisle (Royalist): Second Civil War and execution; 1646 to 1648

 The latter stages of the first war were marked by atrocities on both sides, such as the Storming of Bolton and Liverpool by Prince Rupert's men in 1644, or the Parliamentarian "Ordinance of no quarter to the Irish" and killing of prisoners at Shelford Priory in November 1645.
 This bitterness continued into the second, especially against those like Lucas who had promised not to take up arms against Parliament again.
 Lisle himself was damaged by association with Prince Rupert, widely blamed for many atrocities, and his presence at Leicester, an event which shocked many in Parliament and formed one of the charges at the Trial of Charles I.

 Other prisoners included Lords Norwich and Capell, who were sent to London for trial.
 Capell was beheaded in March 1649, while Lucas, Lisle and Sir Bernard Gascoigne were sentenced to immediate execution; Lucas died first, followed by Lisle, who reportedly invited the firing squad to come closer to ensure they did not miss.
 Gascoigne was reprieved and most of the garrison exiled.

 Despite the legal justifications provided by Sir Thomas Fairfax, historian Trevor Royle views the executions as driven by frustration at having to resume the war, and anger at needlessly prolonging the siege long after it could impact the result of the war.
 Contrary to Royalist propaganda, Lisle and Lucas were not close friends but linked by their deaths and adoption as martyrs; after the Stuart Restoration in 1661, they were reburied in St Giles Church Colchester, where their memorial can still be seen.

 In the amnesty and general act of forgetting that followed, Lisle and Lucas faded into obscurity until their case was resurrected during the 'Cavalier' resurgence of the Victorian era.
-A monument was erected to their memory in Colchester Castle and a number of scholarly papers published debating the legal merits of their execution.
+A monument was erected to their memory behind Colchester Castle in Castle Park, and a number of scholarly papers published debating the legal merits of their execution.